nsaunders/writing/posts/cascade-perils/index.md

 People often assume their chosen styling solution is immune to cascade defects because it incorporates scoping mechanisms or cascade layers.
 In reality, these are only partial mitigations, remaining vulnerable to high-specificity selectors and unlayered styles.
-By adopting inline styles, you can sidestep the complexities and pitfalls of the cascade entirely, embracing a simpler, more maintainable approach to styling.
+By adopting inline styles, you can avoid the complexities and pitfalls of the cascade entirely, embracing a simpler, more maintainable approach to styling.

 Inline styles may not be the right choice for every project, but for large-scale applications and reusable component libraries, they provide clarity,